idoAl/training_setup/vmware/README.md

 You may face some trouble setting up everything.
 It's ok, since messing with all this IT things sucks and isn't a part of your training.

-Therefore, I created a "clone" of an Ubuntu machine **which I fully configured for you.**
+Therefore, I created a "clone" of an Ubuntu machine **which I fully configured for you**.
+You still have to configure a shared directory by yourself (in the following steps...)

- You can just plug-and-play it.
+You can just plug-and-play the "clone".
- Why I used quotes on "clone"? because the free (we love free..) version of the VMware workstation we use does not support real clones/templates, so there is a workaround.
+Why I used quotes on "clone" ? because the free (we love free..) version of the VMware workstation we use does not support real clones/templates, so there is a workaround.

  You can find the "clone" in the google drive under VM, here: https://drive.google.com/drive/folders/1t4kpLq1W1A79VKZZptLq9ngFpxXLg0_6